oliviawestmacottssw/SSW.Rules.Content/rules/sem---do-you-use-microsoft-advertising-formerly-known-as-bing-ads/rule.md

 ---

- ​Did you know that you can import your Google Ad campaigns directly into Microsoft Advertising?
+Did you know that you can import your Google Ad campaigns directly into Microsoft Advertising?